GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 edit items, publish items, and edit the publisher's display name.
 {% endAside %}

-To maintain security over your items, we recommend that you manage your group in carefully:
+To maintain security over your items, we recommend that you manage your group carefully.

 * Create a Google Group for exclusive use as the group publisher; don't use an existing group that you also use for other purposes.